 Disadvantages of Public Limited Company (PLC)

-Though PLC is a great option for the entrepreneurs who lack capital for starting a business, it has certain drawbacks making it unsuitable for business aspirants.
+Though PLC is an excellent option for the entrepreneurs who lack capital for starting a business, it has certain drawbacks making it unsuitable for business aspirants.
 Following are the limitations of the public limited companies:

 - More Regulations: A company is abided by the laws and regulations formed by the corporate houses to function as a public limited company which is a hefty task.